The Scatty Mum

 Notes

-TOP TIP!
-Leave the boiled veg to air dry, this lets a lot of the steam and water evaporate meaning you won’t get a wet watery mash.
+• Leave the boiled vegetables to air dry.
+This lets a lot of the steam and water evaporate meaning you won't get a wet watery mash.
 To speed this process up, you can tip the veg back into a saucepan without water and heat a little, stirring all the time, just be careful to keep stirring or they may burn.

 Nutrition